 Weight Loss: Facts and Figures

-There are a few simple tips that may help to make your weight loss plan just a wee bit easier to follow.
-Knowing these tips and tricks can help to increase the odds of meeting your goal.
+There are a few simple tips to follow that may help to make your weight loss plan just a wee bit easier to follow.
+Knowing these cues and tricks can help to increase the odds of your meeting your goal.

 It is common knowledge that in order to lose weight you must burn more calories than you consume.
 You can do this in two ways, firstly by consuming less calories and secondly by increasing the amount of physical activity that you participate in.
-Most successful programs are accomplished with a combination of these two factors and include both an exercise program and a healthy diet plan.
+Most successful programs are accomplished with a combination of these two factors.

-Insure that your weight loss program is one that you are going to be able to follow through on.
-In other words know the facts, and figures, in order to insure that you set realistic goals to accomplish.
+Make your weight loss program one that you are going to be able to follow through on.
+In other words know the facts and figures to insure that you set realistic goals to accomplish.

 The recommended daily calorie intake for moderately active women is 2000 calories per day while the recommendation for men lies between 2500 and 2800 calories per day.
 It all depends on how physically active you are.
 The average healthy calorie intake figures during dieting are 1500 calories per day for women and between 2000 and 2200 per day for men.
-Again, these figures all depend on how active your lifestyle, or how vigorous your exercise program is.
+Again these figures all depend on how active your lifestyle is or how vigorous your exercise program will be.

 Keep in mind that there are approximately 3500 calories in each pound of fat on your body.
 This means that you will have to burn 3500 calories for each pound of fat that you wish to lose.
 Reducing your calorie intake by 500 to 1000 calories per day will result in a one to two pound weight loss per week.
 This is a very realistic goal to set for yourself.

-Around the third week of dieting your body begins to realize that you are losing weight, it mistakenly believes that you are starving, and it will take a protectionist stance against allowing this to occur.
+Generally around the third week of dieting your body begins to realize that you are losing weight.
+It mistakenly believes that you are starving and it takes a protectionist stance against allowing this to occur.

-Your body slows down your metabolism to make weight loss more difficult, it also begins to make better use of the calories that you do ingest, and your brain starts sending you messages to make you feel hungrier.
-You feel like you are starving!
+Your body slows down your metabolism to make weight loss more difficult.
+It also begins to make better use of the calories that you do ingest and causes your brain to send you messages to make you feel hungrier.
 This event is known as the diet plateau.
-Your weight loss slows down, or stops, and you become frustrated with the dieting process.
+You feel like you are starving.
+Your weight loss slows down or stops and you become frustrated with the dieting process.

 This diet plateau period is the time when most dieters abandon their diet plans.
-The worst news yet is that studies are proving that your body remembers this past information, and during future dieting attempts, it will kick into it's protectionist state sooner.
-This is the reason why rapid weight loss programs, or YoYo diet plans, do not work in the long term.
-They may actually be making losing weight a more difficult process than it would have been in the first place.
+For yo yo dieters this is bad news because studies indicate that the body remembers this past information and during future dieting attempts will kick into its protectionist state sooner.
+This is the reason why rapid weight loss programs or YoYo diet plans do not work in the long term.
+They may actually be making losing weight a more difficult process than it would otherwise be.